mahesh-lute-9/java-learning-journey/README.md

 ## 💡 Why Java Deeply?

-Java dominates campus placement interviews at Pune's product-based companies.
+Java dominates campus placement interviews & also product-based companies.
 Most candidates know how to *write* Java — far fewer understand *why* it behaves the way it does at the JVM level.

 This repo is my attempt to reach that second level: to understand Integer caching, memory models, garbage collection strategies, and concurrency primitives well enough to answer the **"why"** behind any Java question — not just recite syntax.